 To overcome the limitations of oversimplification and achieve safety excellence, oil and gas organizations need to:

 Define safety comprehensively, understanding the unique hazards of our industry.

 Develop a strategic safety approach tailored to the complex environments we operate in.

-Focusing on leading indicators and proactive safety behaviors.
+Focus on leading indicators that encourage proactive safety management.